grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

   # CLI flag: -blocks-storage.tsdb.block-ranges-period
   [block_ranges_period: <list of duration> | default = 2h0m0s]

-  # TSDB blocks retention in the ingester before a block is removed.
-This should
+  # TSDB blocks retention in the ingester before a block is removed, relative to
-  # be larger than the -blocks-storage.tsdb.block-ranges-period,
+  # the newest block written for the tenant.
+This should be larger than the
+  # -blocks-storage.tsdb.block-ranges-period, -querier.query-store-after and
-  # -querier.query-store-after and large enough to give store-gateways and
+  # large enough to give store-gateways and queriers enough time to discover
-  # queriers enough time to discover newly uploaded blocks.
+  # newly uploaded blocks.
   # CLI flag: -blocks-storage.tsdb.retention-period
   [retention_period: <duration> | default = 24h]